resonatehq-examples/example-load-balancing-ts/README.md

 A single worker or microservice instance will eventually become overwhelmed if there is too much work sent its way in a short amount of time.

-There are generally two ways to solve for this:
+There are generally two ways to solve this:

 1. Increase the compute capability for the single worker / microservice.
 2. Increase the number of worker / microservice instances.